arcticobservatory/co2_ou_server/README.md

 Scripts in the `database/` directory can import CO2 or other data into the database and generate plots from it, as well as simple web pages to display the plots.
-See the [README file in that directory](database/) for details.
+See the additional [database/README.md](database/) file for details.

 **WARNING**: Accepting uploaded data from the internet is often a risky activity,